RedHat-Middleware-Workshops/dayinthelife-streaming/projects/module-1-ui-web/README.md

 docker run -d -p 8080:8080 -p 8181:8181 $TAG_NAME:latest
 ```

-You can connect to ws://localhost:8181 to send payloads that will be proxied
-to clients viewing the webpage served on http://localhost:8080.

-Or you can push it to a registry and deploy on a container platform, e.g OpenShift.
+Push it to a registry and deploy on a container platform, e.g OpenShift.

 ## Icon Attribution